Intertrust Resources Management Limited

 In addition to bringing significant time savings by reducing form filling and duplication of data management, critical metrics can also be accessed anywhere and at anytime.

 Within three to six months, Intertrust was already seeing the benefits that came with these enhancements to the HR system.
-Work processes became more standardised to fit the model of today’s more progressive and strategic HR, and greater flexibility was given to clients—with faster and more accurate delivery of services on a 24-7 basis.
+Work processes became more standardized to fit the model of today’s more progressive and strategic HR, and greater flexibility was given to clients—with faster and more accurate delivery of services on a 24-7 basis.
 Not only providing clients with a more cost-effective means of managing HR, more importantly the new system saves HR a lot of time.
 Time they can invest more wisely on what they do best—pushing strategic HR policies that help drive the business to future success.